Socio-Crypto/SocioDAO/README.md

 # SocioDAO

 ## Introduction
-SocioDAO is an online platform for creating DAOs, voting, and fundraising.
+SocioDAO is a dAPP for creating DAOs, voting, and fundraising.